Crypto Asset Statement - Cosmos

 Risks

-As with all assets, investing in Cosmos is not without some general risks.
-Many of these risks are identified and explained in our Risk Statement.
 In addition to the general risks, we outline some risks that are specific to Cosmos below.
 While we make an effort to identify every source of risk, we encourage you to do your own research and ensure you are comfortable investing in Cosmos.

 Adoption and activity on Cosmos